CloneWith/CloneWith/README.md

 - Love computing, learning C# & Python;
-- Have some spare time surfing the Internet;
 - Interested in translating, especially wikis.
-- Currently working on osu-wiki.
 - I'll thank you if you can help me review my recent translations!❤️

 <!---